agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 #### Editing Default Table Properties

 This section describes table properties available in OpenL Tablets WebStudio.
-For more information on table properties, see the **Table Properties** section in [OpenL Tablets Reference Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/).
+For more information on table properties, see [OpenL Tablets Reference Guide > Table Properties](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/table-properties).

 If default property values are defined for a table, they appear only in the right hand **Properties** section, but not in the table.
 In the following example, there are **Active = true** and **Fail On Miss = false** default properties.